-The voat is a nocturnal ratlike creature about the size of a cat that exists throughout the Savage Coast.
+The voat is a nocturnal ratlike creature about the size of a cat that exists throughout the Savage Coast, Voats are aggressive.

+the Savage Coast.
 Voats are aggressive, insatiable scavengers, found wherever food is stored.
 They are a bane for vessels carrying foodstuffs or warehouses storing grain and other perishables.
 Many a ship captain has cursed the voats upon finding that all the foodstuffs in the cargo have been devoured or spoiled.
 A voat can eat vast amounts of food or refuse (as much as ten times its weight every day), fouling and destroying far more.